How-To: 401(k)s for the Self-Employed

 SEP IRAs

-The catch is that, in order to contribute the full $58,000, it must represent no more than 25% of your self-employment income.
-In other words, in order to contribute the full $58,000, you’d have to make $232,000 from your self-employment income streams.
 For example, if you make $100,000 per year in self-employment, the most you can contribute is $25,000 (25%).
-These are rough numbers, because it’s 25% of your net income, which ends up being roughly 18% of your gross – more on that below.
+These are rough numbers, because it’s 25% of your net income, which ends up being roughly 18% of your gross—more on that below.

 Technically, a SEP IRA has an “employer-only contribution” setup, but that’s the loophole of working for yourself.
 You are both the employer and the employee.
 You’re contributing 25% of your income as the “employer” to yourself as the “employee.”
 Weird, right?

-The super-extra dope thing about that $58,000 (if you’re a high-roller making the full $232,000 per year) is that it’s tax-deductible, which means you don’t have to pay taxes on it.
-With an income of $232,000, you’d be paying 24% on any amount of income over $172,750, which means a full $58,000 contribution to a SEP IRA would mean a $13,920 tax savings – that is, $13,920 of taxes that you no longer owe Uncle Sam because you’re shielding that income in a SEP IRA.
+The super-extra dope thing about that $69,000 (if you’re a high-roller making the full $276,000 per year) is that it’s tax-deductible, which means you don’t have to pay taxes on it this year.
+With an income of $276,000, you’d be paying somewhere between 32% and 35% on income over $191,151, which means a full $69,000 contribution to a SEP IRA would mean around $23,000 in tax savings—that is, $23,000 in taxes that you’d no longer owe this year, because you’re shielding that income and deferring taxation within your SEP IRA.

 Increíble!
-To really drive the point home, you could take that $13,920 you’re saving and invest it in a taxable investing account to double your fun.
+To really drive the point home, you could take that $23,000 you’re saving and invest it in a taxable investing account to double your fun.

 You’ve got until the filing deadline to make your contributions, which means (in a normal year) you’ll be contributing from April 15 to April 15 (i.e., tax season to tax season).

-This means, if you’re reading this in February of 2021 and you haven’t filed your taxes yet, you can open a SEP IRA, make contributions, and deduct it before you file to save yourself some tax dollars for the 2020 #TaxSzn.
+This means, if you’re reading this in March of 2025 and you haven’t filed your taxes yet, you can open a SEP IRA, make contributions, and deduct it before you file to save yourself some tax dollars for the 2024 #TaxSzn.

 One weird tax caveat that I don’t all-the-way-understand, but mostly get it (sue me!)

 Technically, it’s not quite as baller as it sounds, because you’ve got to pay your self-employment taxes on your net income (profits – expenses) before you can calculate your 25% contribution.
-That is: It’s not 25% of your gross self-employment income (the money on those #checks), but 25% of your net income less half your self-employment taxes. * plays tiny violin and begrudgingly hands back some of my Stripe funds from spreadsheet sales *
+That is: It’s not 25% of your gross self-employment income (the money on those #checks), but 25% of your net income less half your self-employment taxes. plays tiny violin and begrudgingly hands back some of my Stripe funds from spreadsheet sales

 I found some old blog from a wealth management company that had a glorified Algebra II problem to describe this; as soon as I read, “Solving for x would indicate in line (e) that…” I had too much PTSD to continue and I skipped to the bottom to find out that it actually ends up being about 18.6% of your gross income.
-(Just kidding – I did read it all the way through – but just know that your allowed contribution and deduction will be less than 25% after you pay your self-employment taxes of 15.3%.)
+(Just kidding—I did read it all the way through—but just know that your allowed contribution and deduction will be less than 25% after you pay your self-employment taxes of 15.3%.)

 What if you’re a big side hustler and you’ve got a 401(k) through your employer and a side business?